 If you’re a regular reader, you’ll know that the two things I love most in our beautiful world are running and traveling (and great food!).
-As a constant traveller, I get to see some of the most wonderful sights around the globe; I’ve been to places many people don’t even know exist, and I’ve championed some out-of-the-way destinations that a lot of people might not even consider for traveling purposes.
+As a constant traveler, I get to see some of the most wonderful sights around the globe; I’ve been to places many people don’t even know exist, and I’ve championed some out-of-the-way destinations that a lot of people might not even consider for traveling purposes.

 Whether I’m up early to run as the sun rises or I’m jogging along the waterfront as dusk falls, I’ve always found a way to make sure I’m working out even while I’m visiting as many great places as I can.
 Here are some tips I’ve gathered along my journey!
 I hope some of these are useful to you.